bilgivecesaret/Student-Tracking-App/README.md

 # Student-Tracking-App

 This is a mobile application developed to track and evaluate the student's learning progress.

-It is aimed to track the weekly and annual study habits of the students and to support their development by assigning new teaching materials according to their progress.
+It is aimed to track the study habits of the students and to support their development

+by assigning new teaching materials according to their progress.